 - Start with something good to drink.
-Apple juice is a good start.
+Fruit Juices, such as Apple, Orange and Cranberry, are a good start.
 This is an okay time to splurge on the sugar – especially since they haven’t eaten since the night before.

 - Move onto soft foods like applesauce or plain yogurt.
 Once your child has handled the juice and popsicle well, it’s an okay time to move onto something more substantive but not hard or crunchy.
-Apple sauce and smooth yogurt (with nothing crunchy added), are good options.
+Apple sauce and smooth yogurt are good options.